abdanzamzam/strapi-import-export-entries-customize/README.md

-# Strapi Plugin Import Export Entries
+# Strapi Plugin Import Export Entries (Customization)

 Import/Export data from and to your database in just few clicks.
 Customization plugin for import base64 images using CSV for special needs.
 Official plugin https://www.npmjs.com/package/strapi-plugin-import-export-entries